What are the other Names for this Condition? (Also known as/Synonyms)

-What is Trisomy X Syndrome?
+What is Triple X Syndrome?
 (Definition/Background Information)

 It is important to note that having a risk factor does not mean that one will get the condition.
-A risk factor increases ones chances of getting a condition compared to an individual without the risk factors.
+A risk factor increases one’s chances of getting a condition compared to an individual without the risk factors.
 Some risk factors are more important than others.

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.

 - Since, in some cases, not all the cells contain an additional X chromosome, the proportion of such abnormal cells to normal cells, creates a mosaic pattern, where only a certain percentage of cells are affected.
-The severity of the disorder is based on this proportion.
-The greater the proportion of abnormal cells to normal cells, the more severe is the signs and symptoms
+This is known as Mosaic Triple X syndrome, and the following types are noted:

 - Size of the head is not proportional to body size

 - Rapid growth may be observed between ages 4 and 13 years.
 The girl may be tall for her age (especially with long legs)

 - Epicanthal (skin) folds may be observed at the eye corners

 - Delayed development causing learning and speech disabilities

 - Weakness of muscles and weak motor skills (both fine and gross motor skills)